bbux-dev/datacraft/docs/source/usage.rst

       }
     }

-Here the combine type takes a refs argument that specifies the name of two references to combine the values of.
+Here the combine type takes a refs argument that specifies the name of two or more references to combine the values of.
 There is also a ``ref`` type.
 This is useful for making Data Specs easier to read by segmenting the structures into smaller pieces.
 This is particularly useful with ``nested`` types:

 .. code-block:: json